What are Markers? ¶

 Markers make your images clear and engaging.
-Use Dozuki markup tools—a wide variety of colored circles and rectangles—to draw attention to specific parts of your visuals.
-In the example below, a few small components of this logic board have been marked with red and orange squares, making them quick and easy to find.
+Use Dozuki markup tools—a wide variety of colored circles and rectangles—to draw attention to specific areas of your visuals.
+In the example below, a few small components of this iPad Cradle have been marked with red, green, and yellow circles, making them quick and easy to find.
 Since you have the power to adjust your step-by-step text with coordinating colored bullets, you can see that the red circle highlights the 'EZ Roller top', the green circle highlights the 'Cradle Conversion Bumpers', and the yellow circle highlights the 'Bottom Corners'.

-After an image has been uploaded using the Image Uploader, it appears as a thumbnail while editing a step.
-When you move the mouse over the wrench symbol at the lop-left corner of the thumbnail, four options will appear.
+After an image has been uploaded using the Media Manager, it appears as a thumbnail while editing a step.
+When you move the mouse over the gear symbol at the top-right corner of the thumbnail, five options will appear.

 Click on "Markers..."
 Doing so brings you to a screen that looks like this:

 Now it is time to add your marker:

 - Select a color.
 Choose red as the first markup color.
 If you mark up a different item in the photo use orange for that one.
 For the next item, use yellow, etc. Knowing that the first markup in a step will always be red, the second will be orange, and so on, keeps markups from getting confusing.

 - Select a shape.
 The rule of thumb for shapes is to choose the shape that best matches what you are marking up.
 If you are marking up a screw, choose a circle.
 If you are marking up a microchip, choose a rectangle.

 - Select a size.
 You can do this either before or after you place the marker on the photo.
 To resize a marker, click the small box to the lower right and drag it to the size that you want.
 Marker sizes should be large enough that you can see the entire highlighted part—but no larger.